Power restored in parts of Kenyan capital after major outage

-NAIROBI (Reuters) - Electricity was restored in parts of Kenya’s capital Nairobi and its central, western and coastal regions early on Wednesday after a major power blackout the previous day.
+NAIROBI, Jan 10 (Reuters) - Electricity was restored in some parts of Kenya’s capital Nairobi and its central, western and coastal regions early on Wednesday after a major power blackout the previous day.

 It said on Twitter overnight that power had been restored in parts of the capital, though on Twitter on Wednesday morning people still reported outages in some neighborhoods.

-Power was also back on in parts of the Rift Valley and most of the Western and Coast regions, Kenya Power said on Wednesday.
+Power was also back on in parts of the Rift Valley and most of the Western and Coast regions, the company said Wednesday.

 The company is the country’s sole electricity distributor and the bulk of its power comes from Kenya Electricity Generating Company (KenGen).

-Kenya Power, which has 6.4 million customers connected to its grid, gets 60 percent of its revenues from industrial consumers in Nairobi and the neighboring town of Thika.
+Kenya Power, which has 6.4 million customers connected to its grid, gets 60 percent of its revenues from industrial consumers in Nairobi and the neighbouring town of Thika.

 While the frequency and severity of outages in Kenya has fallen over the years, many firms still run stand-by generators to cope with any interruptions.

-Kenya has an installed electricity generating capacity of 2,341 megawatts, most of it from geothermal and hydroelectric power.
+Kenya has an installed electricity generating capacity of 2,341 MW, most of it from geothermal and hydroelectric power.
+(Reporting By Maggie Fick; Editing by Simon Cameron-Moore)

-In neighboring Uganda, Umeme Limited, the country’s sole power distributor, said outages late on Tuesday caused by the Kenyan transmission system failure had been addressed.